OctopusDeploy/OctoProduct/chapter1/chapter1.md

 We have talked about deploying "applications" to environments, which is typically how we describe deployments.
 But to appreciate how repeatable deployments are achieved, we first need to be specific about what we actually deploy.

-In Octopus there are three things that are deployed to an environment:
+In Octopus there are three things that can be deployed to an environment:

 1. The compiled applications (a Docker image in the case of a Kubernetes deployment) that are configured for a specific environment.
 Octopus refers to these as packages.
 2. The variables, usually with a small subset specific to individual environments, that define how the applications are configured.
-3. Scripts and configuration files written inline (i.e. not saved as files in packages) to support or configure the application in an environment.
+3. Scripts and configuration files written inline (i.e. not saved as files in packages) to support or configure the application and its associated infrastructure in an environment.

-Octopus represents a deployment as a series of steps.
+Octopus represents the actions to be performed as part of a deployment with a deployment process.
+A deployment process contains a series of steps.
 These steps are configured with a combination of variables, package references and inline scripts and configuration files.

 Octopus then creates a release.
-The release is a snapshot of the steps, their configuration, the variables, and the package versions that are to be deployed to an environment.
+The release is a versioned snapshot of the steps, their configuration, the variables, and the package versions that are to be deployed to an environment.

 The release is then deployed to an environment.
 In this way a consistent bundle of packages, variables, scripts and configuration files are promoted from one environment to the next.
 Only a small subset of environment specific settings vary from one environment to the next.

 The core design of Octopus embraces the pillar of repeatable deployments.
-The information contained in a release is deployed to each environment, ensuring that each environment is as close as possible to the others.
+A static release is deployed to each environment, ensuring that each environment is as close as possible to the others.

 ## Modelling deployments in Octopus and Kubernetes

-Now that we understand the basic concepts that comprise a deployment, we can map those concepts to specific implementations in Kubernetes and Octopus.
+Now that we understand the basic concepts that are involved in a deployment, we can map those concepts to specific implementations in Kubernetes and Octopus.

 ### Modelling environments with Kubernetes